-\\Section 202; amend and add definitions to read as follows:
+Section 202; amend and add definitions to read as follows:

-\\ [B] AMBULATORY CARE FACILITY.
-Buildings or portions thereof used to provide medical, surgical, psychiatric, nursing, or similar care on a less than 24-hour basis to persons who are rendered incapable of self-preservation by the services provided.
+- [B] AMBULATORY CARE FACILITY.
+Buildings or portions thereof used to provide medical, surgical, psychiatric, nursing, or similar care on a less than 24-hour basis to persons who are rendered incapable of self-preservation by the services provided or staff has accepted responsibility for care recipients already incapable.
 This group may include but not be limited to the following:

 - Dialysis centers

 - Procedures involving sedation

-- Sedation dentistry
+- -Sedation dentistry

 - Surgery centers

 - Colonic centers

 - Psychiatric centers